Jan 09, 2023

 Furthermore, many brands have been converting through Instagram due to e-commerce for many years.
 Here's a step-by-step Instagram tutorial.

 In general, Instagram performs better at the top or middle of the funnel because it focuses on creating engagement with visual content: brand awareness, recognition, and inspiration.
-Furthermore, users prefer that this content not be derived from outside the platform!
+Furthermore, users prefer that this content is not derived from outside the platform!

 Facebook, on the other hand, is more focused on attracting and converting customers, i.e., bottom-of-the-funnel actions.
 Additionally, unlike Instagram users, Facebook users are more used to accessing links or articles that originate outside the platform itself.